GavenDcosta/100dayscodingchallenge-/README.md

 Day 35: I wrote a code which will take input from user and then add it and later find the square of the added number

 Day 36: I wrote a JS code which will take input from the user, subtract it, and then tell if the subtracted number is even or odd

+Day 37: I wrote a js code which will take value from the user , multiply it and then change the background colour according to the size of the number